syncfusion-content/flutter-docs/Flutter/xlsio/working-with-cells.md

 ## Data Filtering

-Using [AutoFilters](https://support.office.com/en-US/article/Filter-data-in-a-range-or-table-01832226-31b5-4568-8806-38c37dcc180e), data can be filtered to enable quick and easy way to find and work with a subset of data in a range of cells.
-When the data is filtered, entire rows are hidden if values in one or more columns does not meet the filtering criteria.
-The following are the types of filters that can be used in XlsIO.
+This feature allows filtering data to display only rows that meet criteria specified by the user and hide rows that do not.
+Syncfusion Flutter Excel creation library supports different filter types such as,

 * Text filter
 * Custom filter
 * Date filter
 * Dynamic filter
-* Font color filter
-* Cell color filter
+* Color filter

 ### Text Filter

-Text filter can be applied through **addTextFilter** method of **AutoFilter** class.
-The following code snippet explains this.
+Text filter as the name says filters the rows that contain required text.
+This can be used applied through **addTextFilter** method of **AutoFilter** class.
+This filter is case sensitive and the following code snippet explains this.

 {% highlight dart %}